Cats Forever Program

 - All applicants must complete the CATS Forever Interest Form and submit it to the A-Club for review.
 If a computer is not available a printed form can be provided.

-- Once an application is submitted, applicant must submit all non-University of Arizona academic transcripts to the C.A.T.S.
+- Once an application is submitted, applicant must submit all non-University of Arizona academic transcripts to C.A.T.S.
 Academics for unofficial evaluation.

-- Former student-athletes must complete the necessary paperwork for the readmission to the UA by Spring and Fall deadlines.
+- Former student-athletes must complete the necessary paperwork for readmission to the UA by Spring and Fall deadlines.

 - Once an applicant has been accepted by their college he/she must contact the C.A.T.S. academic office to set up a meeting with a college advisor who will help them register for classes.